-Schrems Trout Unlimited, in conjunction with local municipalities, was awarded a grant to assess the water quality in the Buck Creek watershed in 2014.
-Currently Buck Creek is a cold water resource that continues to be highly threatened because of its urban location.
+In 2014, Schrems Trout Unlimited, in conjunction with local municipalities, was awarded a grant to assess the water quality in the Buck Creek watershed.
+Currently, Buck Creek is a cold water resource that continues to be highly threatened because of its urban location.
 It is rare to find cold water in an urban setting, which is why Friends of Buck Creek and Schrems TU, as well as others like the Michigan Department of Natural Resources and Lower Grand River Organization of Watersheds, have highlighted Buck Creek as a threatened stream in need of protection.
-The grant that was received from The Department of Environmental Quality doesn’t allow for funds to be used for a clean up, which is why Schrems Trout Unlimited and Friends of Buck Creek, in conjunction with the cities of Kentwood, Grandville, Wyoming, as well as our generous sponsors are hosting this clean up.
+However, th grant that was received from the Department of Environment, Great Lakes, and Energy doesn’t allow for funds to be used for a clean up, which is why Schrems Trout Unlimited and Friends of Buck Creek, in conjunction with the cities of Kentwood, Grandville, Wyoming, as well as our generous sponsors have continued to host this clean up.

-– Volunteers arrive at Lemery Park for check-in.
+– Volunteers arrive at Lemery Park (4050 Byron Center Ave SW) in Wyoming for check-in.
 Once you are checked in you will choose a team and/or site location to work with for the morning.
 Locations will vary in terms of difficulty, but there will be family friendly options available.
 You will receive a map of your section along the creek, along with gloves and garbage collection bags.
 Each “team” will have one guide/leader for the day who will help answer any questions and provide guidance to volunteers.
-Coffee and baked goods will be provided by Biggby, Steenstra’s, and Marge’s Donut Den.
+Coffee and baked goods will be provided by Littlefoot Coffee, Marge’s Donuts and Steenstra’s Dutch Bakery.

 -Final instructions, team photo, and volunteers dismissed to their work sites to begin clean up

-– Following 2 hours of clean up, volunteers are invited to meet at Wedgewood Park (3391 Wilson Ave.) in Grandville where lunch will be provided by Grandville Mayor Steve Maas.
+– Volunteers are invited to meet at Wedgewood Park (3391 Wilson Ave.) in Grandville where lunch will be provided by Grandville Mayor Steve Maas.
 (No taxpayer money used).

 WHAT TO WEAR/BRING THAT DAY